Are We Really Making Much Progress in Text Classification? A Comparative Review: BoW-based Methods

-Note that those approaches that rely on logistic regression on top of pre-trained word embeddings, \eg fastText, share a similar architecture as an MLP with one hidden layer.
-However, the standard training protocol involves pre-training the word embedding on large amounts of unlabeled text and then freezing the word embeddings while training the logistic regression~\citep{DBLP:conf/nips/MikolovSCCD13}.
+With more advanced BoW methods, Galke~\etal\cite{DBLP:conf/kcap/GalkeMSBS17} have found that an MLP on a bag-of-words representation of the text outperforms many graph-based approaches.
+Earlier approaches are mainly based on pre-trained word embeddings~\cite{DBLP:conf/nips/MikolovSCCD13,DBLP:conf/emnlp/PenningtonSM14}.
+For instance, Iyyer~\etal\cite{DBLP:conf/acl/IyyerMBD15} proposed Deep Averaging Networks (DAN), a combination of word embeddings and deep feedforward networks.
+DAN is an MLP with one to six hidden layers, non-linear activation, dropout, and AdaGrad as an optimization method.
+The results suggest that pre-trained embeddings such as GloVe~\cite{DBLP:conf/emnlp/PenningtonSM14} would be preferable over randomly initialized neural bag-of-words~\cite{DBLP:conf/acl/KalchbrennerGB14}.
+In fastText~\cite{DBLP:journals/tacl/BojanowskiGJM17,DBLP:conf/eacl/GraveMJB17}, a linear layer is used on top of pre-trained embeddings for classification.
+Furthermore, Henao~\etal\cite{DBLP:conf/acl/HenaoLCSSWWMZ18} explore different pooling variants for the input word embeddings and find that their Simple Word Embedding Models (SWEM) can rival approaches based on recurrent (RNN) and convolutional neural networks (CNN).
+Note that approaches such as fastText and SWEM that apply a logistic regression on top of pre-trained word embeddings share a similar architecture as an MLP with one hidden layer.
+However, the standard training protocol involves pre-training the word embedding on large amounts of unlabeled text and then freezing the word embeddings while training the logistic regression~\cite{DBLP:conf/nips/MikolovSCCD13}.